 Are there restrictive covenants that are commonly picked up as part of conveyancing in Coleford?

 Covenants that are restrictive in nature can be picked up when reviewing land registry title as part of the legal transfer of property in Coleford.
 An 1874 stipulation that was seen was ‘The houses to be erected on the estate are each to be of a uniform elevation in accordance with the drawings to be prepared or approved by the vendor’s surveyor…’

 I am buying a new build apartment in Coleford.
-Conveyancing is daunting at the best of times but I have never purchased a new build flat before.
-What sort of enquires would be asked in new build conveyancing.
+Conveyancing is a frightening process at the best of times but I have never purchased a new build flat before.
+Can you give me some examples of some of the questions asked in new build conveyancing.

-Here is a sample of a few leasehold new build enquiries that you may expect your new-build leasehold conveyancing in Coleford
+Set out below are examples of a selection of leasehold new build questions that you can expect your new-build leasehold conveyancing in Coleford